 We're currently arranging accommodation so that you’ll form a 'hall household' or social bubble with students in the rooms around you and you’ll share a kitchen.
 This means that you’ll be able to spend time together without keeping social distance from each other.
 We'll keep reviewing these plans to make sure they follow changing government guidelines around social distancing and safety.

-For now visitors will not be allowed into halls, so you should arrange to meet friends and family outside of the hall, but this will be reviewed as government guidelines change.
+For now visitors are not allowed into halls.
+We’ll continue to review this as government guidelines change.

 Your safety is always our priority.
 We’ve been working hard with the teams in our halls to arrange extra regular communal area cleaning, hand sanitiser in key spots, as well as one way systems where possible.